 Salaries are normally evaluated under one or more of the following categories:

-Market Differentials: an adjustment may be made to correct a market differential.
-These requests typically come from a Dean.
+- Market Differentials: an adjustment may be made to correct a market differential.
+These requests often come from a Dean.

 The Salary Adjustment Commission also reviews salaries of academic staff who have been denied a CDI and those who have been delayed beyond the normal time for promotion.
 Both of these reviews occur after three consecutive years of receiving a CDI.

-It may take several months to receive a response to a request for an adjustment, depending on the commission’s meeting schedule.
+It can take some time to receive a response to a request for an adjustment, depending on the commission’s meeting schedule.

 For assistance in making an application, please contact the CUASA Office.
 Please indicate which of the categories above you wish to be considered under.